nwillc/genfuncs/README.md

 func Curried[A, R any](operation BiFunction[A, A, R], a A) (fn Function[A, R])
 ```

-Curried takes a BiFunction and one argument\, and Curries the function to return a single argument Function\.
+Curried takes a BiFunction and one argument, and Curries the function to return a single argument Function.

 ### func [Not](<https://github.com/nwillc/genfuncs/blob/master/dry.go#L128>)